 The CFTC pays monetary awards to eligible whistleblowers who voluntarily provide original information about violations of the Commodity Exchange Act.
 The whistleblower is entitled to an award from the CFTC if the tip leads to successful CFTC enforcement action (or other eligible related action) resulting in monetary sanctions exceeding $1,000,000.
 The total amount of an award for eligible enforcement action is between 10% and 30% of the number of monetary sanctions collected.
 Tips are submitted to the CFTC via a confidential claim form; a separate form must be submitted to apply for an award after the resolution of a successful enforcement action.

 There are important differences among these programs, including differences in the administrative claim procedure, the ability to proceed confidentially or even anonymously in some cases, and protections against retaliation.
 In general, however, the IRS, SEC and CFTC make every effort to protect the whistleblower’s identity.
 The names of IRS, SEC and CFTC whistleblowers generally are not disclosed publicly, and whistleblowers are often able to keep their identity confidential even when an award is paid.

-Like most experienced whistleblower lawyers, Youman & Caputo represents its whistleblower clients on a contingent fee basis.
+Like most experienced attorneys, Youman & Caputo represents its whistleblower clients on a contingent fee basis.
 Youman & Caputo earns a fee only when the case is successful, advances all of the expenses incurred in investigating and litigating the case, and does not charge any fee or seek reimbursement for any expenses if the case is not successful.
 Call today at (215) 302-1999 to discuss your whistleblower claim.